JoniGG/JustUp-MQL-Framework/README.md

 So I do recommend to pull from the *main branch* and push to the *open brach*. <br>

-## Last Update 2.1.1 | Changelog <br>
+## Last Update 2.1.2 | Changelog <br>
-1. The framework now compiles in MQL5
-2. Some libraries are temporally disconnected of the framework in MQL5.
-The list is below:
-    - GetLots()
-    - localTradeCopyMQL5
-3. Some libraries were completely deleted from the framework in MQL5.
-They are still in MQL4.
-The list is below:
-    - AutoTradingMQL5
-    - LoginToAccount
+1. The library SetAutoTrading was re-added to the framework.
+Now it is available in both versions

 ## Libraries List